"Oil and vinegar have nothing in common, yet we make them date each other. But everybody knows that the vinegar is the dominatrix."Meathead

 Raspberry vinegar.
 There are three distinct types: Vinegar made from raspberry wine, raspberry juice added to vinegar, or raspberry flavored vinegar.
 You can even find raspberry flavored "balsamic" vinegar.
 All three have a bright fresh fruity aroma and flavor great for a lot of salad dressings.
 They are especially nice on spinach salad or dark bitter greens.
 About 5%.

 Rice vinegar.
 Made from rice wine, they are usually pale straw colored and not as strong as other vinegars with a mild hint of sweetness.
-They are an excellent choice when your dish needs to be livened up without becoming too pucker.
+They are an excellent choice when your dish needs to be livened up without becoming too puckery.
 I use it a lot, not just in Asian dishes.
 Try it in your coleslaw.
-Seasoned rice vinegar is the same flavor as plain, it just has a bit of salt.
+Seasoned rice vinegar is the same flavor as plain, it just has a bit of salt and sugar.
 About 4%.

 Sherry vinegar.
 Made from Spanish sherry wine that has been aged in oak, it is brown, woody, rich, and complex, and it has become the darling of chefs.
 About 7%.